davidbkingjr/sn-titos-restaurant/README.md

 <img src="https://i.imgur.com/sBp0teH.png">
 <br>
-Tito's Restaurant Application Menus <br>
+Tito's Restaurant Application Menus & Modules <br>
 <br>"Menus" which have custom tables and forms for items that are referenced on forms elsewhere.
 <br>"Staff" which has a table of all the customer event registrations, as well as order requests.
 <br>"Managers" which has an event registree, reports for safety issues/concerns, a centralized employee table, and any restaurant feedback.